Sabios de Vargas

-The Sabios de Vargas baseball club became a founding member of the Venezuelan Professional Baseball League in its inaugural season of 1946.
-The team represented the city of La Guaira, Vargas and played its home games at the now-extinct Estadio Cerveza Caracas.
+The Sabios de Vargas (English: Vargas Wisemen) was a baseball club that became a founding member of the Venezuelan Professional Baseball League in its inaugural season of 1946.
+Though the team originally represented the city of La Guaira, Vargas, it played its home games in Caracas, at the now-extinct Estadio Cerveza Caracas.

-Team history
+History

+Amateur success

+The first baseball club to bear the name Vargas was founded in 1907 by sports promoter Vicente Ortega, made up of a roster of youth from La Guaira State.
+After several decades, the name reemerged under the ownership of Juan Reggetti, Oscar “Negro” Prieto y Pablo Morales in 1937.
+That year, Vargas won the first division amateur tournament under the management of Pelayo Chacón; it would win successive amateur titles in 1939 (under Chacon) and 1940 (under Isidro Fabré).
+During this period, the team's roster included native Venezuelan players such as Vidal López, Carlos "Terremoto" Ascanio, and Chucho Ramos, as well as foreign imports from Negro league baseball such as Ray Dandridge (nicknamed "Talúa" in Venezuela) and Alejandro Oms.

+Professionalization

 The VPBL opening game was realized on January 12, 1946.
 Besides Vargas, the circuit included the Cervecería Caracas, Navegantes del Magallanes and Patriotas de Venezuela teams, which resulted in a revised schedule of 30 games in which each team played its three opponents 10 times apiece.
 During the first season, the games were played on Thursdays and Saturdays on the afternoons, and Sundays in the morning.
 When the ballpark was fitted with electric lights, a game was added on Tuesday nights.